colestriler/striler-blog/content/blog/what-is-not/index.md

 ---
-title: An approach to fixing tricky bugs
+title: An approach to solving tricky problems
 date: "2020-12-08T22:12:03.284Z"
 description: "An approach to problem solving that I use daily."
 ---